neurolib-dev/neurolib/README.md

 # Whole-brain modeling

 In combination with structural brain data, for example from diffusion tensor imaging (DTI) [tractography](https://en.wikipedia.org/wiki/Tractography), and resting state [BOLD](https://en.wikipedia.org/wiki/Blood-oxygen-level-dependent_imaging) data from magnetic resonance imaging (rs-fMRI), a network model of a whole brain can be created.
-Structural connectivity matrices from DTI tractography define 1) the connection strengths between areas, representing for example by the number of axonal fibers between each brain area and 2) the signal transmission delays between brain areas, as measured from the length of the axonal fibers.
+Structural connectivity matrices from DTI tractography define 1) the connection strengths between areas, represented for example by the number of axonal fibers between each two brain areas and 2) the signal transmission delays measured from the length of the axonal fibers.

 The resulting whole-brain model consists of interconnected brain areas, with each brain area having their internal neural dynamics.
 The neural activity is used to simulate BOLD activity using the Balloon-Windkessel model.
 The resulting simulated [resting state functional connectivity](https://en.wikipedia.org/wiki/Resting_state_fMRI#Functional) can then be used to fit the model to empirical functional brain data.

-Below is an animation in which the neural activity is plotted on the brain network for visualisation.
+Below is an animation in which the neural activity from such a model is plotted on a brain network for visualisation.

 <p align="center">
   <img src="resources/brain_slow_waves_small.gif">